How to Clean a Coffee Grinder to Achieve Great Tasting Coffee

 Before carrying out this step, you must look at the manual that came with it to tell you which parts you can remove.

-After removing the appropriate components, you need to wash them in a bowl of hot soapy water using a non-abrasive sponge.
+After removing the appropriate components, wash them in a bowl of hot soapy water using a non-abrasive sponge.
 Then, rinse each part in hot water before wiping them with a dry cloth.

 Step 3 – Remove the Burr and Clean It